-This statistic is an indication of the percentage of long-term care residents taking antipsychotic medications.
-While antipsychotic medications serve an important medical purpose, it is important to confirm these drugs are being used only where medically required.
-In some situations, increased usage of these drugs may suggest that a facility is using these drugs to control patient behavior.
+This datapoint measures the percent of long-term stay residents receiving antipsychotic drugs.
+While antipsychotic medications serve an important medical purpose, it is important to make sure these drugs are being used appropriately.
+In limited cases, high levels of antipsychotic drug use may indicate a nursing home is using these drugs to control patient behavior.

 Appropriately Uses Anti-Anxiety Medication

-This tells you the percent of residents given antianxiety medications.
-These medications are commonly prescribed to patients experiencing anxiety or depression.
+This indicates the percent of residents prescribed antianxiety drugs.
+These medications are typically given to patients suffering from depression or anxiety.

 Managing Depression Among Residents

-This is the percentage of residents who are showing signs of depression.
+This datapoint measures the percent of long-term care patients who are exhibiting symptoms of depression.

 Appropriate Vaccine Usage

-This datapoint is a measure of the percentage of long-term stay residents who were given the pneumonia and flu vaccines.
-Respiratory viruses can be deadly for nursing home residents, making these vaccines critical to patient care.
+This datapoint is a measure of the percentage of long-term care patients that were administered the flu and pneumonia vaccines.
+Respiratory viruses can be fatal for nursing home residents, making these types of vaccines critical to patient care.

 Residents Maintain Autonomy

-Measures the percent of long-term patients who needed more assistance with activities of daily living over time.
+This metric measures the percent of long-term residents who needed increased assistance with activities of daily living over time.
 Activities of daily living include activities such as dressing and continence.
 Some argue that this is a measure of a resident's well-being.

 Ability to Keep Residents Mobile

-This metric tracks the number of hospitalizations per thousand days of care.
+This tells you the number of hospitalizations per thousand days of care.
 There is generally a correlation between staying out of the hospital and the quality of nursing home care.